-What is Aeration in Water Treatment?
+What is Aeration in Water Treatment in Maryland?

 Aeration is the process by which air is allowed to circulate through water by mixing it with the same.
 The process of aeration removes dissolved gases such as hydrogen sulfide from the wastewater by bringing water and air in close contact with one another.

 The key to any aeration process in water treatment is an evenly distributed oxygen supply to facilitate the growth of microbes.